Kolordus/kambu-currency/README.md

 if amount is not a positive number it throws an exception (AmountMustBePositive with code 400).

-Returned value is type double.
+Returned value is of type double.